iterait/emloop/docs/tutorial.rst

 .. note::
     The whole ``dataset`` section will be passed as a string-encoded YAML to the dataset constructor.
-    In the case of using :py:class:`cxflow.datasets.BaseDataset`, the YAML is automatically decoded and the individual variables are passed to the ``_configure_dataset`` method.
+    In the case of using :py:class:`emloop.datasets.BaseDataset`, the YAML is automatically decoded and the individual variables are passed to the ``_configure_dataset`` method.

 Model